plepe/db-api/API.md

 * `>`, `<`, `>=`, `<=`: greater/lower than operations
 * `in`: value is an array, matches all elements which matches any of the values., matches all elements which matches any of the values., matches all elements which matches any of the values., matches all elements which matches any of the values.
 * `strsearch`: Tries to match strings in a convenient way.

+In an action the parameters 'id' and 'query' can be combined, only elements which match both criteria will be selected.